replikativ/incognito/README.md

 or deftypes) can be expressed in Clojure datastructures if you do not need a custom binary format, e.g. for efficiency or performance.
-With incognito you don't need custom handlers for every serialization format (but you can still do so, ofc.).
+With incognito you don't need custom handlers for every serialization format.
+But you can still do so ofc., once you hit efficiency problems.

 Incognito defaults to a pr-str->read-string roundtrip which is a reasonable, but inefficient, default for most Clojure types.
 We use it